ipspace/netlab/docs/links.md

   - r3
 ```

-The *links-as-dictionary* format has no other impact than a different (more structured) presentation format and more detailed link names displayed in error messages.
+The links-as-dictionary format has only one impact: it has a different (more structured) presentation format and displays more detailed link names in error messages.

 (link-attributes)=
 ## Link Attributes